735 Environmental Health and Safety

 B. Student Responsibilities: Each member of the student body shall be responsible for knowing and complying with all safety laws, standards, and regulations that may apply to his/her own conduct while on campus whether in class, campus residence, or other campus activities.

 C. Faculty Responsibilities: Each member of the faculty, in the performance of their duties in an instructional and research environment, has the responsibility to ensure that all students under his/her direction are aware of and comply with all safety requirements of the class or laboratory.
 This includes safe work practices and the use of personal protective equipment.
 Faculty members may enforce safety requirements through grading procedures or referral for disciplinary action.
 Each faculty member is responsible for the prompt investigation of classroom or laboratory related injuries or illnesses.
-As soon as possible after an occurrence, the faculty member shall report injuries and accidents to Human Resource Services and Environmental Health and Safety Services, initiating a prompt investigation by the Campus Safety Officer.
+As soon as possible after an occurrence, the faculty member shall report injuries and accidents to Human Resource Services and Environmental Health and Safety Services, initiating a prompt investigation by the Campus Fire Marshal.
 This investigation will determine if there is an unsafe condition that requires correction and whether applicable safety requirements were followed at the time of the occurrence.

 D. Employee Responsibilities: All employees, including faculty and student workers, whether full or part time, are responsible for knowing and complying with all safety standards that apply to their employment.
 It is also each employee's responsibility to report unsafe conditions, work-related injuries, and work-related illnesses to his/her immediate supervisor.
 This should be done as soon as possible or not later than the close of business the next working day.
 Each employee will comply with occupational safety and health standards and all rules and regulations referenced by this policy which are applicable to his/her own conduct.